respawn-app/FlowMVI/docs/faq.md

 The Paging library also relies on the `cachedIn` operator which is tricky to use in `whileSubscribed`, because that block is rerun on every subscription, recreating and re-caching the flow.
-To fix this issue, use `cachePlugin` to cache the paginated flow, and then pass it to the `whileSubscribed`.
+To fix this issue, use `cachePlugin` to cache the paginated flow, and then pass it to `whileSubscribed` block.
 This will prevent any leaks that you would otherwise get if you created a new flow each time a subscriber appears.

 ### I have like a half-dozen various flows or coroutines and I want to make my state from those data streams.
 Do I subscribe to all of those flows in my store?

 It's preferable to create a single flow using `combine(vararg flows...)` and produce your state based on that.
 This will ensure that your state is consistent and that there are no unnecessary races in your logic.
-As flows add up, it will be harder and harder to keep track of things if you use `updateState` and `collect`.
+As flows add up, it will become harder and harder to keep track of things if you use `updateState` and `collect`.

 ### How do I handle errors?